Gen Digital: PGP and GuardianEdge

 On April 29, 2010, Symantec announced its intent to acquire PGP Corporation and GuardianEdge.
 The acquisitions closed on June 4, 2010, and provided access to established encryption, key management and technologies to Symantec's customers.

 Verisign authentication

-On May 19, 2010, Symantec signed a definitive agreement to acquire Verisign's authentication business unit, which included the Secure Sockets Layer (SSL) Certificate, Public Key Infrastructure (PKI), Verisign Trust and Verisign Identity Protection (VIP) authentication services.
+On May 19, 2010, Symantec signed a definitive agreement to acquire Verisign's authentication business unit, which included the Secure Sockets Layer (SSL) certificate, Public Key Infrastructure (PKI), Verisign Trust and Verisign Identity Protection (VIP) authentication services.
 The acquisition closed on August 9, 2010.
 In August 2012, Symantec completed its rebranding of the Verisign SSL Certificate Service by renaming the Verisign Trust Seal the Norton Secured Seal.
-Symantec sold the SSL unit to Digicert for US$950 million in mid 2017.
+Symantec sold the SSL unit to DigiCert for US$950 million in mid 2017.

-Rulespace
+RuleSpace

 Acquired on October 10, 2010, RuleSpace is a web categorisation product first developed in 1996.
 The categorisation is, automated using what Symantec refers to as the Automated Categorization System (ACS).
 It is used as the base for content filtering by many UK ISP.